 You may authorize someone else to pick up or drop off your child.
 However, we require advance notification in writing.
 Child release designees must be listed on the child's registration paperwork, which you sign.
 Please remember to keep these names updated as friends and coworkers leave the area.
-To avoid unintentional release, remove any names of people you no longer intend to have pick-up rights.
 We require child release designees to present proof of identification.
 A child release designee must be 13 years of age or older.